How do subject and object complements differ?

 Are complements useful in academic writing?

-Finally, and quite unlike the adverbial conjuncts and disjuncts described in Lesson 2 of this course, it’s worth mentioning that there are no specific complement structures which are unique to academic language or EAP.
+Finally, and quite unlike the adverbial conjuncts and disjuncts described in Chapter 2 of this reader, it’s worth mentioning that there are no specific complement structures which are unique to academic language or EAP.
 Students should simply remember to proofread their essays and presentations carefully before submission to make sure that every complement is correctly formed, distributed and spelled.
 Good luck!

-Lesson 2 explores the topic: Are adverbials helpful in academic English writing?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Are adverbials helpful in academic English writing?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.